wandb/docs/docs/guides/data-vis/intro.md

 displayed_sidebar: default
 ---

-# Data Visualization
+# Visualize your data

 Use **W&B Tables** to log, query, and analyze tabular data.
 Understand your datasets, visualize model predictions, and share insights in a central dashboard.
+For example, with W&B Tables, you can:

 * Compare changes precisely across models, epochs, or individual examples
 * Understand higher-level patterns in your data